-With endogenous φ , would it make sense for the central bank/planner to use bank capital requirements to alter bank financing decisions?
-There is now a divergence between the private and social optimal, but interestingly in a different direction from Lorenzoni (2008) and Stein (2012).
+However, with endogenous φ , there is a divergence between the private and social optimal, but interestingly in a different direction from Lorenzoni (2008) and Stein (2012).
 The social planner would finance with more deposits and less capital at date 0 than the bank privately would!

+Theorem 4: If

+$$\overline{r_1} > 0$$

-Theorem 4: If $\overline{r_1} > 0$, $\frac{dU}{de_0}\Big|{e_0 = \frac{qr_1}{\alpha_0}} < 0$, so at the private bank's optimal financing choice, the central bank/planner wants the bank to finance reserve holdings with less capital.
+, $\frac{dU}{de_0}\Big|{e_0 = \frac{qr_1}{\alpha_0}} < 0$, so at the private bank's optimal financing choice, the central

+bank/planner wants the bank to finance reserve holdings with less capital.

-Proof: See Appendix II.
+Proof: See Appendix III.

 The reason is interesting.
 Higher capital issuance up front (by each bank) reduces the ex-post inter-bank rate, thereby increasing the degree of liquidity hoarding, and thus increasing the degree of liquidity shortfall that has to be met by date-1 dissipative capital issues (by all stressed and tainted banks).
-This externality, it turns out, swamps the direct effect of higher date-0 capital issues reducing the liquidity shortfall, reducing the date-1 interest rate, and reducing the need for date-1 capital issues.
+This externality, it turns out, swamps the direct effect of higher date-0 capital issues reducing the need for date-1 capital issues.

 Our result differs from Stein (2012) because the nature of the spillover differs.
 In Stein (2012), higher bank capital reduces the fire-sale discount, causing lending by non-banks at date 0 to increase (the source of spillover).
-In a sense, non-banks hoard less ex ante to invest in possible fire sales and that increases activity.
+In a sense, non-banks hoard less ex ante anticipating possible fire sales and that increases activity.
 In our framework, as we saw in the previous section, the bank makes all lending decisions.
 So the pecuniary externality embedded in r_1 (our measure of fire-sale discounts) does not distort private financing choices away from the social optimal - there are no non-banks to be influenced.
 However, when φ is endogenous, something the bank ignores in its maximization, the planner wants to achieve the lowest dissipative capital issues associated with a desired r_1 .
-A higher date-0 capital issue directly reduces liquidity stress and hence r_1 , but the higher induced hoarding indirectly increases the liquidity shortfall and increases dissipative date-1 equity issuance.
-The indirect effect swamps the direct effect, and implies the social planner would want lower date-0 capital than the private optimal.
+A higher date-0 capital issue directly reduces liquidity stress and hence r_1 , but the higher induced hoarding by others indirectly increases the liquidity shortfall and increases dissipative date-1 equity issuance.
+The indirect effect swamps the direct effect, implying the social planner wants lower date-0 capital than the private optimal.

-Our implications resemble Diamond, Jiang, and Ma (2021) and Liang and Parkinson (2020), who suggest the supplementary leverage ratio (requiring capital to be held against all assets including the relatively safe ones) should not apply to reserves.
-However, their reason to do away with capital requirements is to eliminate a regulatory encumbrance on the use of reserves (see section V).
+Diamond, Jiang, and Ma (2021) and Liang and Parkinson (2020) suggest the supplementary leverage ratio (requiring capital to be held against all assets including the relatively safe ones) should not apply to reserves.
+However, their reason for weaker capital requirements is to eliminate a regulatory encumbrance on the use of reserves (see section IV).
 Our point is that lower capital may reduce bank incentives to hoard liquidity ex post.
 Importantly, our focus is on liquidity.
-Incorporating costly bank insolvency in our model could certainly alter this implication.
+Incorporating costly bank insolvency in our model could certainly alter these implications.